bpucker/FlavonoidFriday/README.md

 ### (2) Flavonol biosynthesis is an old branch of the flavonoid biosynthesis ###
-> **_<a href="https://twitter.com/boas_pucker/status/1367746709913145345">TWEET</a>:_** Flavonols are an evolutionary old group of flavonoids.
+> **Post:** Flavonols are an evolutionary old group of flavonoids.
 Their functions include UV & ROS protection, but also signaling & regulation of developmental processes.
 Flavonol production is triggered by biotic and abiotic factors #FlavonoidFriday

 <a href="https://twitter.com/boas_pucker/status/1365194891475750916">
 <img alt="Flavonol biosynthesis pathway (Tweet #2)" src="https://pbs.twimg.com/media/EvVYRu-XUAY864Q?format=png&name=900x900" width="20%" height="20%">